-To make the most of your promotions, ensure you display the sale price and the original price as a comparison.
-Show them how much they’ll save.
+To make the most of your promotions, ensure that you display the sale price and the original price as a comparison.
+Show them how much they’ll sav

 9. Show in-store availability on product pages.

-10. Display shipping costs and delivery dates on the item page.
+10. Display delivery costs and dates on the item page.

-Users expect shipping costs and delivery timing to be clear and surface as soon as possible.
-When users are purchasing an item, they often weigh the cost of shipping versus the speed with which they can receive it.
-Many now expect free, expedited shipping.
+Users expect delivery costs and timing to be clear and surface as soon as possible.
+When users are purchasing an item, they often weigh the cost of delivery versus the speed with which they can receive it.
+Many now expect free, expedited delivery.

 11. Allow user reviews to be viewed and filtered.

 User reviews are an important component of purchase decision-making.
 A large number of reviews gives prospective buyers more confidence.
 Aggregate rating distributions and allow users to sort and filter so they can get the “real story” about an item.
 Let them browse the most recent, the most positive and the most negative reviews to discover any common themes.
 Verified reviews from users that have purchased the item are also appreciated.